HISTORY OF PASCO COUNTY

 McLEOD.
 According to an article by J. A. Hendley, this area was settled in 1879 by William McLeod and his sons Daniel, Eligah, William Jr., and Freeman.
 [The town was later renamed Macon and then Trilby.]

-MOOG ROAD was apparently named for Fred Moog, born 1887.
-However, a Herman Moog, who died in 1951 at age 75, wintered in Florida in the 1930s and 1940s and owned a home and grove on Moog Road.
+MOOG ROAD was probably named for Herman Moog, who died in 1951 at age 75.
+He wintered in Florida in the 1930s and 1940s and owned a home and grove on Moog Road.
+A source says it was named for Fred Moog, born 1887, although this person seems not to be in the census.
 Joe Knight, who was born in Elfers, recalls that the road was originally called Swartzel’s Lane.

 MYRTLE was named for the myrtle trees that grew there, according to Elizabeth MacManus.